Bjeaurn/custom-training-kadaster-advanced-angular/presentation.md

 ---

-### Table of Contents

-- 3 cases, per case
-- Mixed with some (relevant) theoretical approaches
-- Looking at modern best-practices
-- Examples and experiments per case

-// To be done after.
+### Expectations today

-Note: We'll consider each case, then we'll dive into some (relevant) theory and modern best-practices, followed by some examples and possible experiments we can do.
+Note: We'll consider a case, then we'll dive into some (relevant) theory and modern best-practices, followed by some examples and possible experiments we can do.

 ----